Partonetrain/botaniacombat/README.md

 #### *Is there a config?*
 Not at this time.
 I'm not sure what there would be to configure that can't already be configured through datapacks.
 If you need a config for something, [create an issue on the GitHub](https://github.com/Partonetrain/botaniacombat/issues).

+### *Why doesn't my Starcaller work like it should?*
+Unfortunately, the Starcaller works by [checking if the vanilla swing timer is equal to 1/6 every tick](https://github.com/VazkiiMods/Botania/blob/1.20.x/Xplat/src/main/java/vazkii/botania/common/item/equipment/tool/StarcallerItem.java#L41-L58).
+There's probably some workaround with invasive mixins to get it to work with BetterCombat swings, but I'm not sure what that would be.